 What are inner tubes?

 Let's start with the basics... what is a bicycle inner tube?
 An inner tube is a balloon-like structure, which can be inflated and deflated using a valve.
-The inner tube is your air-cushion; and when inflated beneath the tyre, it is what provides you with a comfortable, safe ride.
+The inner tube is your air-cushion, and when inflated beneath the tyre it provides you with a comfortable, safe ride.

 What inner tube do I need for my bike?

 Inner tubes come in a range of sizes, as well as two main valve types.
 These are the two key factors to consider when making your choice of inner tube.